DLR-TS/odrSpiral/README.md

 # odrSpiral
 Exemplary implementation of Euler spirals as used for clothoids in OpenDRIVE.
-Originaly published by [VIRES Simulationstechnologie GmbH](https://vires.com/) in the publicly available [OpenDRIVE download section](http://opendrive.org/download.html):
+Originaly published by [VIRES Simulationstechnologie GmbH](https://vires.com/) in the formerly available OpenDRIVE download section:

 > This small collection of routines shall illustrate the computation of Euler spirals as they are to be used in OpenDRIVE applications.
 >